Does Compliance Pay? Social Standards and Firm-level Trade

 Forthcoming, American Journal of Political Science.

 50 Pages Posted: 15 Dec 2016 Last revised: 14 Jan 2018

 Date Written: January 10, 2018

 What is the relationship between trade and social institutions in the developing world?
 The research literature is conflicted: importing firms may demand that trading partners observe higher labor and environmental standards, or they may penalize higher standards that raise costs.
 This study uses new data on retailers and manufacturers to analyze how firm-level trade responds to information about social standards.
-Contrary to the "race to the bottom" hypothesis, it finds that importers reward exporters for complying with labor and environmental standards.
-In difference-in-differences estimates from over two thousand manufacturing establishments in 36 countries, achieving compliance is associated with a 4% [1%, 7%] average increase in annual orders.
+Contrary to the "race to the bottom" hypothesis, it finds that retail importers reward exporters for complying with social standards.
+In difference-in-differences estimates from over two thousand manufacturing establishments in 36 countries, achieving compliance is associated with a 4% [1%, 7%] average increase in annual purchasing.
 The effect is driven largely by the apparel industry — a longterm target of anti-sweatshop social movements — suggesting that activist campaigns can shape patterns of global trade.

-Keywords: international political economy, trade, labor rights, environment, private regulation, global supply chains
+Keywords: political economy, trade, labor, regulation, global supply chains

 Suggested Citation: Suggested Citation